 The Hickory Heights Property Owners Association is comprised of over 350 homes in the Hickory Heights subdivision which is located in Bloomfield Township, Michigan.
-The neighborhood is located between Adams and Squirrel Roads, north of Wattles, and contains homes in both the Bloomfield Hills and Birmingham School Districts.For Existing Homeowners:
+The neighborhood is located between Adams and Squirrel Roads, north of Wattles, and contains homes in both the Bloomfield Hills School District and Birmingham School District.For All Homeowners:

 The annual Hickory Heights Property Owners Association meeting is tonight at 7pm.
 The Zoom link was sent out via email.
-Please check your spam/promotions email folders if you didn't receive it.10/14/20
+Please check your spam/promotions email folders if you didn't receive it.

 Unfortunately, Hickory Heights will not be holding our large, annual Halloween event this year.
 This decision was reached in light of the ongoing pandemic and the responsibility we all feel to keep one another in the neighborhood safe.

 Several residents have asked if the HHPOA board has any recommendations or guidelines with how to proceed with trick or treating or personal Halloween celebrations this year.
 Simply put, we don't believe it is our place as the HHPOA board to suggest or tell residents what they should or shouldn't do with their families.
 Since we are all mature adults, we trust you to do whatever you deem is best and appropriate for your household.
 Regardless of how each individual family decides to celebrate this year, please continue to think of others and keep the health and safety of our residents as your primary concern.
 Let's have lots of fun this Halloween, celebrating in a safe manner, while simultaneously taking care of and respecting one another.
 Thank you!